vormkracht10/laravel-seo-scanner/README.md

         if (! $this->actualValue) {
             // The failure reason is different here because the canonical tag exists, but it does not have a href attribute.
-            $this->failureReason = 'The canonical tag does not have a href attribute';
+            $this->failureReason = 'The canonical meta tag does not have a href attribute';

             return false;
         }

-        // The canonical tag exists and has a href attribute, so the check is successful. return true;
+        // The canonical meta tag exists and has a href attribute, so the check is successful. return true;
     }
 }